Beautiful Puglia – A Road Trip Itinerary

 Puglia Road Trip Itinerary

-This is a seven day Puglia, Italy road trip, starting in the coastal city of Taranto and ending at the fascinating Castel del Monte in Andria.
+This one week Puglia road trip starts in the coastal city of Taranto, a 90 minute drive from Bari across typical Puglia countryside, and ends at the fascinating Castel del Monte in Andria.

 Bari

 Pick up your rental car at Bari airport and head east to your first stop in Taranto.
-Bari does have a gorgeous old town and some pretty good beaches close by, so if you have time you could stop for a day or so, especially if you’re recovering from a long flight.
+Bari does have a gorgeous centro storico, or old town, and some pretty good beaches close by, so if you have time you could stop and spend your first day in Puglia here, especially if you’re recovering from a long flight.

-If you do stay, make sure to check out the local street food scene, distinctive and quite different from standard Italian fare.
+If you do stay, make sure to check out Bari’s local street food scene, distinctive and quite different from standard Italian fare.

 • Where to Stay in Bari